-On Friday, July 11, at 3:30 p.m. at Target Field, a Little League Challenger Division team from Hopkins Little League will participate in a one-inning game on Target Field.
-This is the seventh year of the Challenger Division players participating in an All-Star Week game.
+On Friday, July 11, at 3:30 p.m. at Target Field, a Little League Challenger Division team from Hopkins Little League participated in a one-inning game on Target Field.
+This was the seventh year of the Challenger Division players participating in an All-Star Week game.
 The Division provides an opportunity for children with physical and developmental challenges the opportunity to have a safe, exciting baseball and softball experience.

 (Batting) Todd Frazier: 1998 World Series Champion from Toms River East (N.J.)
 Little League.

 On Tuesday, July 15, the day of the All-Star Game, a team from Golden Valley Little League (Minn.) and a team from Otsego (Minn.)
-Little League will walk in the annual Red Carpet Show, directly behind the Parade Grand Marshall.
-Dr. Davie Jane Gilmour, Little League International Board of Directors Chairman and President of the Pennsylvania College of Technology will join the Little Leaguers.
-Then, prior to the start of the All-Star Game, three local players, will represent the 2.4 million Little Leaguers from around the world when they are escorted to the mound by a Twins legend to take part in the First Pitch Ceremony.
+Little League walked in the annual Red Carpet Show, directly behind the Parade Grand Marshall.
+Dr. Davie Jane Gilmour, Little League International Board of Directors Chairman and President of the Pennsylvania College of Technology, joined the Little Leaguers.
+Then, prior to the start of the All-Star Game, three local players, represented the 2.4 million Little Leaguers from around the world when they were escorted to the mound by Hall-of-Famer Rod Carew to take part in the First Pitch Ceremony.